Counterintelligence Corps: World War II

-The looming threat of war in the late 1930s brought an expansion of the CIP back to its World War I levels, and the entry of the United States into World War II in December 1941 brought an even greater expansion, and a new name.
-On 13 December 1941 the Adjutant General of the Army issued an order renaming the CIP as the Counter Intelligence Corps, effective from 1 January 1942.
+The looming threat of war in the late 1930s brought an expansion of the CIP back to its World War I levels, and the entry of the United States into World War II in December 1941 brought an even greater expansion and a new name.
+On 13 December 1941, the Adjutant General of the Army issued an order renaming the CIP as the Counter Intelligence Corps, effective from 1 January 1942.
 A new complement of 543 officers and 4,431 non-commissioned agents was authorized.
-The CIC recruited men with legal, police or other investigative backgrounds, and particularly looked for men with foreign language skills.
+Garland H. Williams was the first Chief of the School and CIC.
+The CIC recruited men with legal, police, or other investigative backgrounds, and particularly looked for men with foreign language skills.
 Special CIC teams were created during World War II in Europe, in large part from the Military Intelligence Service personnel (see Ritchie Boys).
-However, there were never enough of these and local interpreters were often recruited.
+However, there were never enough of these, and local interpreters were often recruited.

 As most CIC agents in the field (as well as Military Intelligence Service in Europe) held only non-commissioned officer rank— corporals and various grades of sergeant— they wore either plain clothes, or uniforms without badges of rank; in place of rank insignia, and so as not to be perceived as privates, agents typically wore officer "U.S." collar insignia.
 They were instructed to identify themselves only as "Agent" or "Special Agent" as appropriate, in order to facilitate their work.
 These practices continue among modern counterintelligence agents.

 Within the U.S. the CIC, in collaboration with the Provost Marshal General and the Federal Bureau of Investigation (FBI), carried out background checks on military personnel having access to classified material, investigations of possible sabotage and subversion, and allegations of disloyalty, especially those directed against Americans of Japanese, Italian or German ancestry.

 Despite the prohibitions in the delimitation agreement with the FBI, the CIC ended up devoting considerable effort to civilian investigations.
 As Volume 7 of The History of the Counter Intelligence Corps explains: